Buy in Southampton City Centre

-The City Centre is on the Southern point of the City and runs from Town Quay (on the Water front) upwards to the top of Above Bar Street, which borders the Bedford Place area.
-The City Centre has seen substantial growth and development over the last 10 years and not only has it become the major commercial hub of the South Coast, but also one of the main shopping centres with three main shopping arcades and surrounding retail parks.
+The City Centre is on the Southern point of the City.
+It runs from Town Quay (on the Water front) upwards to the top of Above Bar Street, which borders the Bedford Place area.
+The City Centre has seen substantial growth and development over the last 10 years.
+Consequently, not only has it become the major commercial hub of the South Coast, but also one of the main shopping centres.

-As with most City Centre's, the housing tends to be flats and apartments and Southampton doesn't have a shortage of those.
-Recent developments tend to be at the lower part of the main high street and include “Telephone House”, “Oceana Boulevard” and “City Court" to name just a few - with many more sites being ear-marked for future residential development.
+Recent developments tend to be at the lower part of the main high street and include “Telephone House”, “Oceana Boulevard” and “City Court”.
+Many more sites are earmarked for future residential development.

 The shopping scene is dominated by “West Quay Shopping Centre”, which when it opened was one of the largest Shopping Malls in Europe, with around 100 shops including John Lewis, Marks & Spencer and many more.
 There are two other shopping arcades, “The Bargate” and “The Mall”.
 Southampton does have a very prominent high street with a very good selection of retailers.
 On the outskirts of the City Centre there are a number of Retail Parks and a large Ikea store that opened in 2009.

 Pubs, Bars & Clubs – As with any major City, there is always a very wide choice of Bars & Clubs and Southampton is no exception.
 The main areas tend to be in Above Bar Street, Oxford Street, Town Quay and Leisure World.

 Restaurants – Southampton doesn’t have a shortage of restaurants in the City Centre and certainly a wide selection of cuisines – probably the most popular area for eating is Oxford Street, where there is a wide selection of restaurants.